Need a good substitute for orange juice? Here are 18 ingredients you can use to replace orange juice in a pinch, plus 4 delicious recipes!

 9. Pineapple Juice

-Pineapple juice is an excellent substitute for orange juice and has a similar tangy-sweet flavor.
-It works perfectly as a substitute for orange juice in smoothies and your favorite cake recipe.
+Pineapple juice is an excellent orange juice substitute and has a similar tangy-sweet flavor.
+It works perfectly as a substitute in smoothies and your favorite cake recipe.

 Use pineapple juice to substitute for orange juice 1 to 1.